Taxation of Partnerships

 Partners' Tax Capital Accounts = Assets − Liabilities

-The capital account balance = the tax basis of the partnership interest, which will change annually when the partnership earns income or suffers losses, and also because of withdrawals by the partners.
+The capital account balance = the tax basis of the partnership interest, which will change annually when the partnership earns income or suffers losses, and from withdrawals by the partners.
 So if a 50/50 partner has $20,000 in his capital account, and the partnership earns $30,000 for the year, then $15,000 is distributed equally to both partners, unless otherwise specified.
 So each partner will now have $35,000 in their capital account (assuming that the other partner also initially had $20,000).
-If a partner withdrawals $10,000, then he will have $25,000 in his capital account.
-However, the partners must pay taxes on their $15,000 share of income that was earned during the year, whether they withdraw it or not.
+If a partner withdraws $10,000, then he will have $25,000 in his capital account.
+However, the partners must pay taxes on their $15,000 share of income earned during the year, whether they withdraw it or not.

 However, if a person contributes services to receive a profits interest in the partnership, then the value of that interest is not taxable unless: